gilesc/lein-condor/README.md

         :dev-dependencies [[lein-condor "1.0.0-SNAPSHOT"]])

-Next, write the Clojure function you'd like to parallelize as the -main method of a namespace that reads data from stdin, like so:
+Next, write the Clojure function you'd like to parallelize as the -main method of a namespace that reads data from stdin, like so (gen-class is also required):

-      (ns example.core)
+      (ns example.core
+          (:gen-class))
       (defn -main []
             (doseq [line (line-seq (java.io.BufferedReader. *in*))]
                    (println "Hello, " line)))